House prices rise

 Subleasing needs a written permission from the landlord but this permission may not be unreasonably withheld.
 However, the landlord can insist on screening the prospective new tenants and may reject them on the basis of financial risk.

-The Canadian dollar (CAD) appreciated against the US dollar by about 2.8% in the previous year, to reach an average monthly exchange rate of CAD 1.28 = USD 1 in December 2020.
+The Canadian dollar (CAD) appreciated against the US dollar by about 3% in the past two years, to reach an average monthly exchange rate of CAD 1.28 = USD 1 in December 2021.

-The country’s annual inflation rate slowed to 0.7% in December 2020, sharply down from 2.2% in December 2019 and below the central bank’s target range of 1% to 3%, according to Statistics Canada.
+The country’s annual inflation rate stood at 4.7% in November 2021, far higher than the central bank’s target range of 1% to 3%, amidst supply chain issues, according to Statistics Canada.
+Together with October, it was the highest reading since February 2003.